marcgallacher1/marcgallacher1.github.io/README.md

 University Student Management System (Java): A collaborative project managing student data (results, classes, and lecturers) using Java and a relational database, emphasizing my skills in teamwork, communication, and back-end development.

-Cryptogram Game (Java): A solo project focused on problem-solving, building a game to decode secret messages.
+Cryptogram Game (Java): A group project where we developed a game that challenges users to decode secret messages.
+I largely contributed to both the design and logic of the game, improving my problem-solving and collaborative coding skills.

 Art Shop (PHP): A web-based art shop using PHP and MySQL, with custom styling in CSS, showcasing my full-stack development skills.